 - Design visitor journeys, assess where people are on that journey, and use triggers to move them through the journey based on where they are at any given moment.

-By using personalisation right from the very start of a person’s journey with you, you can create a fluid brand experience, offering them relevant information that will benefit them, and guide them through services and products of interest; a journey where what you offer adapts to their behaviour and changes in need-state in real time.
+By using personalisation you can create a fluid brand experience.
+You can offer your visitors relevant information that will benefit them, and guide them through services and products of interest.

-By researching and understanding customer needs, intent and behaviour, healthcare organisations can start to map out all possible customer journeys and begin creating relevant messaging and content, all with the aim of driving leads down the buyer journey to becoming a customer.
-It's about creating unique experiences for each person, whenever and wherever.
+By researching and understanding customer needs, intent and behaviour, your healthcare organisation can start to map out all possible customer journeys and begin creating relevant messaging and content.
+This will improve your chances of generating leads and converting them.
+Ultimately, it's about creating unique experiences for each person.

-Contextual personalisation is a powerful tool that is becoming critical to the success of lead nurturing in healthcare.
+Contextual personalisation is a powerful tool.
+It is critical to the success of lead nurturing in healthcare.

-More than ever before, people are taking a greater interest in their health and want to self-manage.
+More than ever, people are taking a greater interest in their health and well being.

 Patients now willingly allow data to pass wirelessly from electrocardiograms and pacemakers and take part in virtual asthma reviews and diabetes checks.
-Patients can now do more for themselves at home, the data can be sent to the relevant healthcare provider, and the patient is able to review their own results and adapt their own level of care.
+Patients can now do more for themselves at home, with their (consensual) data sent to relevant healthcare providers.
+This allows patients to review their own results and adapt their level of care.

-From 30-day yoga video programmes to one-to-one fitness sessions and diet advice over Zoom, increasingly more consumers are turning to the Internet to get their fitness kick and health advice.
-Blog articles, how-to videos, success story advertorials, customer ratings, user-generated content and influencer-sponsored vlogs.
-In the past, nurturing happened through conversation.
-Today, it happens through digital content.
+From 30-day yoga video programmes to one-to-one fitness sessions and diet advice over Zoom, increasingly more consumers are turning to smart exercise devices and the Internet to improve their fitness.
+From interactive/smart cycling machines and blog articles to how-to videos and success story advertorials, healthy living is mainstream, especially since the pandemic.

-Healthcare content needs to provide real value to provoke an emotional effect of trust and well-being, and a positive physical reaction in terms of producing a sale.
+Healthcare content needs to provide real value.
+It must prompt an emotional response of trust and well-being.
+This is a positive physical reaction in terms of producing a sale.

 How does your service or product help people get healthy, monitor their health, or achieve their health goals?
 What physical and emotional benefits do people see after using your service or product?

-It’s about transforming your organisation’s mind-set to one of “in return for your potential future custom, our healthcare organisation will provide you with unique, valuable insight – for free.”
+Your organisation’s mind-set needs to change to one of: “in return for your potential future custom, our healthcare organisation will provide you with unique, valuable insight – for free.”

-This is difficult for some organisations to fathom – that you don’t always have to sell hard to get customers, that you don’t have to hide every piece of literature you produce behind a gated landing page, that people are actually interested in hearing how your company and your products and services can help them and not just what it does.
+This may be difficult for some organisations to fathom.
+But the point is, you don’t always have to sell hard to get customers.
+You don’t have to hide every piece of literature you produce behind a gated landing page.

 Most of the time, healthcare consumers visiting your website won’t be ready to buy.
 They need nurturing.

-Let’s imagine someone has seen your organisation speaking at an event, talking about how your product enables healthcare professionals to improve patient outcomes.
+Let’s imagine someone has seen your organisation speaking at an event.
 They want to know more, so they sign up to the webinar you have planned on a real-life story of a healthcare professional who used your product and the results they’ve seen.
-They enjoy the webinar, so they download a couple of case studies from your website to learn more.
+They enjoy the webinar.
+They download a couple of case studies from your website to learn more.

 In each of these dealings, there’s an exchange of value.
-Your organisation is offering potential customers information that educates, inspires, and reassures, and – in exchange – your organisation is gaining trust.
-It’s that slow growth in trust that enables the final value exchange – the purchase itself.
+Your organisation is offering potential customers information that educates, inspires, and reassures.
+In exchange, your organisation is gaining trust.
+It’s that trust that enables the final value exchange – the purchase.

-As a potential customer goes through the purchase process, they change.
-Their opinions change, their perceptions change, their behaviour changes, and what they need from your organisation changes.
+As a potential customer goes through the purchase process, their perceptions change, as will their behaviour.

-Knowing which individual or which company has visited your website, and which pages they have visited – and therefore how far along the purchase path with you they are – is a vital piece of information in the healthcare marketer’s arsenal in helping to drive leads.
+Knowing which individual or which company has visited your website, and which pages they've visited is vital to the healthcare marketer’s arsenal in helping drive leads.
 It could confirm if a recent marketing campaign has been effective in driving traffic to your website.
-It may make you aware that an older prospect is rekindling their interest.
+It may make you aware that an older prospect is rekindling interest.
 It will show you when a certain lead is more likely to convert.

-It’s not easy.
-But with the right technology in place, with enough resources, and when done correctly, lead nurturing in this way reaps infinitely bigger rewards.
+Your healthcare organisation needs to provide the right kind of assistance in a timely manner.
+And with the right technology in place, with enough resources, and when done correctly, lead nurturing reaps bigger rewards.

-We work with some of the biggest names in healthcare – from med-tech to pharmaceutical – helping them transform the digital experience for their customers, and potential customers.
+We work with some of the biggest names in healthcare.
+From med-tech to pharmaceutical, our expert teams have helped them transform the digital experience.

-Our expertise in helping healthcare brands define their lead nurturing strategy, choosing the right technology to drive better customer experiences, and optimising customer journeys and digital marketing channels, will ensure you’re able to gather the right data to make the right decisions to convert more leads and drive more revenue.
+Our expertise in helping healthcare brands define their lead nurturing strategy, will ensure you’re able to gather the right data to make the right decisions to convert more leads and drive more revenue.

-If your healthcare organisation would like to know more about how we can help with lead nurturing, putting the right technology in place to drive personalised experiences, or defining your customer journeys, just get in touch.
+If your healthcare organisation would like to know more about how we can help with putting the right DXP and technology in place to drive personalised experiences, get in touch.

-5 Steps to Effective Lead Nurturing in Healthcare is part of our series of articles dedicated to the healthcare profession:
+5 tips to Effective Lead Nurturing in Healthcare is part of our series of articles dedicated to the healthcare profession: